- How to Start using WooCommerce Cost of Goods for your Shop?

 Reset Settings #

-Click the Reset Settings button to restore the module’s default configuration for your store or to start customizing these details from the very beginning.
+Click the Reset Settings button to restore the plugin’s default configuration for your store or to start customizing these details from the very beginning.

-Adding Cost of Goods through the Module in Product Page [Edit Mode] #
+Adding Cost of Goods through the Product in Product Page [Edit Mode] #

 Here, you can provide the preferred details and click on the Save Changes button.

 Once saved, you will be able to view the cost of goods report with auto-calculated details.
-Here is an example report, created by the WooCommerce Cost of Goods module of the Booster plugin.
+Here is an example report, created by the WooCommerce Cost of Goods plugin of the Booster plugin.

 Exporting the WooCommerce Cost of Goods [For Developers and Administrators] #